qwell/disorder-in-the-court/README.md

 ### Monroe County, Florida

-A similar vulnerability was discovered initially, but their change introduced a new vulnerability.
+A similar vulnerability was discovered initially, however their attempted fix introduced this new vulnerability.
 Much like Hillsborough County, the frontend chooses whether to display a document link based on the security level of the document and the backend incorrectly assumes that all requests should be trusted.
-After fixing the first vulnerability, the developers helpfully left a debugger statement immediately before these checks are made, which paused code execution and gave an attacker a chance to adjust the security level and exploit the second vulnerability.
-The debugger statement has since been removed, and the backend no longer returns valid document IDs for restricted documents, but the backend still accepts restricted document IDs.
+After fixing the first vulnerability, the developers helpfully left a debugger statement immediately before the security level was checked, which paused code execution and gave an attacker a chance to adjust the security level and exploit this vulnerability.
+The debugger statement has since been removed and the backend no longer returns valid document IDs for restricted documents, however the backend still accepts restricted document IDs.

 ### Sarasota County, Florida

 In what is certainly the most egregious of the Florida county vulnerabilities, document URLs contained nothing more than a numeric document ID.
+An attacker could view restricted documents by simply incrementing the document ID in the URL.
 The only protection was a CAPTCHA on the landing page, which could be bypassed.

 Due to the triviality of discovering this vulnerability and the ease with which it could be exploited on a mass scale, it is reasonable to assume that every document became compromised the moment it was filed.